kassabry/Bayesian-Optimization-for-Perturbation/README.md

-# Perturbation Modeling Framework for Novel Design of SRC Kinase Inhibitors
+# Bayesian Optimziation for Perturbation Modeling Framework for Novel Design of Family-Targeted Kinase Inhibitors

 Verkhivker Lab at Chapman University